best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 When multiple classes have a similar application programming interface (API, i.e. the methods they supply for users), we can easily switch between them.
 A good real-world example of this can be seen in the `scikit-learn` package, where the different linear model types are represented by different classes.
 Each linear model class supports a common set of methods, e.g. `fit()` and `predict()`.
-As such, any model can then be used in a pipeline and swapped out with minimal effort.
+As such, you can use any model in a pipeline and swap them out with minimal effort.
 Therefore, when thinking about how to break you code up into classes, consider the use of standardised methods across similar objects to make them interchangeable.